Check out the Black Friday deals at my top-rated stores BTD (BikeTiresDirect)Performance Bicycle, and Merlin Cycles

 Oh yeah, that describes me.
 The recent opening day event I attended by 100 or so of the riders in my local club made clear that I’m not alone.

 If you’re one of us, the Trek Ballista is a well-fitting, proud-to-be aero road helmet option that looks the part but is as comfortable and cool as a standard one.
-At US$300/£230/€300, you can order it directly using this link to Trek’s online store.
+At US$300/£230/€300, you can order it using these links to Trek and Sigma Sports.

 In The Know Cycling is ad-free, subscription-free, and reader-supported.
 If you want to help keep it rolling without any added cost to you, buy your gear and kit after clicking the store links on the site.
 When you do, we may earn an affiliate commission that will help me cover the expenses to create and publish our independent, comprehensive, and comparative reviews.
 Thank you, Steve.
 Learn more.